Skip to main content

 As we have already mentioned, you need to know where the LED driver is going to be used before you make your final selection.

-If the LED driver is going to be used outdoors, then it needs to be weatherproof.
-By weatherproof we mean it must have an IP (ingress protection) rating that indicates it can withstand penetration caused by rain.
-We recommend you use a LED driver with an IP65, IP66, or IP67 rating for outdoor use.
+If the LED driver is going to be used outdoors, it needs to be weatherproof.
+By weatherproof, we mean it must have an IP (ingress protection) rating that indicates it can withstand penetration caused by rain.
+We recommend you use an LED driver with an IP65, IP66, or IP67 rating for outdoor use.

 Do not mount an LED driver in direct sunlight, even if it is weatherproof.
 This will cause the temperature inside the LED driver to rise above its maximum working temperature range, which has the potential to cause a failure.
-Such failures are not covered by the manufacturer's warranty.
+The manufacturer's warranty does not cover such failures.

 Heat is still a consideration, even if you are using the LED driver indoors.

-Therefore, you need to be aware of how hot it is going to get in the area in which the LED will be mounted.
+Therefore, you need to be aware of how hot it will get in the area where the LED will be mounted.

 Some locations can be very dusty, especially in industrial applications.
 LED drivers with an IP rating of IP65, IP66, or IP67 are also resistant to dust ingress.
-Do not use a LED driver that does not have one of these ratings in a dusty environment.
+Do not use an LED driver without one of these ratings in a dusty environment.

-We have covered quite a bit of ground in this article.
-If it is a bit too much to digest all at once don’t worry.
-Our expert team are on hand to answer any questions that you may have and will gladly make suggestions as to which of our LED drivers you should consider for your application.
+This article covers quite a bit of ground.
+If it is a bit too much to digest all at once, don’t worry.
+Our expert team is on hand to answer any questions you may have and will gladly suggest which of our LED drivers you should consider for your application.

-You may call us on 1800 632 693, or if you prefer you can send an email to technical@power-supplies-australia.com.au.
+You may call us at 1800 632 693, or if you prefer, you can email the Power Supplies Australia team via our inquiry form on our contact page here.

 x